Metallurg Magnitogorsk: History

+Metallurg carried over their status as one of the strongest teams into the Russian Superleague, and in the 1997–98 Russian Superleague season they won the cup for the first time, winning the final series 3–1 over Dynamo Moscow.
+This victory earned them a spot in the 1998–99 European Hockey League which they won.
+In the next season, Metallurg won both the regular season and the playoffs, earning the title of Champions of Russia.
+They also won their second European title in the 1999-2000 European Hockey League.

-Magnitogorsk advanced to the Russian Superleague finals six times becoming a three-time champion of Russia.
+In total, Metallurg advanced to the Russian Superleague finals six times and became a three-time champion of Russia.
+The club also won the 2008 edition of the IIHF European Champions Cup and reached the finals the Champions Hockey League in 2009, losing the final series to the Swiss ZSC Lions.

+Evgeny Malkin started his career with Metallurg Magnitogorsk, signing his first professional contract before the 2003–04 Russian Superleague season.
+He played three seasons for Metallurg before leaving for the Pittsburgh Penguins with one year of the contract left after a dispute with the club's ownership.
+He would return to play for Metallurg during the 2012-13 NHL lockout.

 Victoria Cup

 On 1 October 2008, Metallurg Magnitogorsk played against NHL's New York Rangers in the inaugural Victoria Cup at the PostFinance-Arena in Bern with an attendance of 13,794.
 Metallurg Magnitogorsk led most of the game, 3–0 at one point, but ultimately lost 4–3 by the Rangers' Ryan Callahan breakaway goal with 20 seconds remaining in the game.
 Denis Platonov, Vladimir Malenkikh and Nikolai Zavarukhin scored for Metallurg, and Dan Fritsche scored and Chris Drury scored twice for the Rangers.
 As a sign of respect, Russian Dmitri Kalinin and Ukrainian Nikolay Zherdev accepted the Victoria Cup trophy on behalf of the New York Rangers.